Agentic Testing vs. AI-Assisted Testing: Why 2026's Smartest Teams Are Making the Distinction

 - Your testing budget is constrained and you need predictable costs

 Tools like Testim, Mabl, and traditional Selenium/Cypress with Copilot assistance fit this profile.
 You'll write tests faster than purely manual approaches, but you'll still own maintenance and coverage strategy.
+If you're still deciding how much of your stack should stay deterministic, our guide to automated website testing helps map where scripted coverage still wins.

 Choose agentic (Wave 3) if: